Poor suffered due to indifference towards tech use in governance before 2014: PM Modi | Science-Environment

 ''Due to this, there was an environment of indifference towards the use of technology in governance before 2014.
 The poor, the deprived, the middle class suffered the most,'' he said.

+There was a time when people used to spend hours standing in line for rations.
+In the last seven to eight years, we have removed this hurdle with the help of technology, Modi said.

+Claiming that earlier technological inventions were considered to be for the elite only, the prime minister said, ''Today, we are ensuring that the masses are the first beneficiaries of any new technology.
+Drone technology is one such example.''
+Technology has helped a lot in ensuring the last-mile delivery of services, he said.

-PM Swamitva Yojana is an example of how drone technology is becoming the basis of a big revolution, he said, adding under it, for the first time every property in villages is being digitally mapped and digital property cards are being given to the people.
+PM Swamitva Yojana is an example of how drone technology is becoming the basis of a big revolution, he said, adding under it, for the first time every property in villages is being digitally mapped and 65 lakh digital property cards have been given to people.

 Modi also said the use of drones will rise in sectors such as agriculture, sports, defense, and disaster management.